-Lori is responsible for the political life of the union, and he is also the main spokesperson for MTA, in relation to MTA members, the EMSB, our provincial association QPAT, and the media.
-When there are local negotiations to conduct with the EMSB, he is the Chief Negotiator for the MTA.
+Lori is responsible for the political life of the union, and she is also the main spokesperson for MTA, in relation to MTA members, the EMSB, our provincial association QPAT, and the media.
+When there are local negotiations to conduct with the EMSB, she is the Chief Negotiator for the MTA.

 Peter and Nadia both answer many general questions, but Nadia specializes in issues relating to the assignment and transfer of teachers, school council, the hiring of new teachers and teachers on the priority list, and the professional improvement of teachers.
-Peter's specialties include the adult and vocational sectors, grievance matters, pension questions, as well as maternity leave issues.
+Peter's specialties include the adult and vocational sectors, grievance matters, insurance and pension questions, as well as parental leave issues.

 The President and the Professional Staff members are very willing to visit your school/centre to answer questions, resolve problems or generally serve as animators or resource persons for your School Council or MTA meetings.
 In the case of School Council meetings, please inform your principal if you invite us (Local Agreement 4-2.14[d]).
+The MTA Representatives and School Council Chairpersons should not hesitate to call us for advice or support.
+We need your input to help us do our jobs!